Clive is Festive Road’s Creative & Technical Director. He is an artist, engineer, designer and maker with extraordinary

-As our Executive Director, Martine leads on the day-to-day operations of Festive Road; managing the business, financial and administrative side of the company.
-She is responsible for ensuring that the Board of Advisors is consulted on key decisions and kept informed of events affecting the company.
+As our Executive Director, Martine leads on the day-to-day operations of Festive Road; managing the business, financial and administrative side of the company; with responsibility for ensuring that the Board of Advisors is consulted on significant decisions and kept apprised of events affecting or impacting on the company.

 Her work over a number of years as a freelance consultant, and company director, has included: business development; budgeting and financial planning; event/project planning and management; social media management and training; as well as liaison with a wide range of businesses, organisations, and individuals.

 Martine is fully committed to doing all she can to ensure the continued success and growth of Festive Road.